Chart Color Schemes

 Russell Lea displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Russell Lea, as per the latest Census, consisted of 68.2% houses and 31.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Russell Lea was at 38.1%, with mortgaged dwellings at 35.9% and rented dwellings at 26.0%.
-The median monthly mortgage repayment in the area was $3,290, higher than Sydney metro's average of $2,427.
-Median weekly rent in Russell Lea was $520, compared to Sydney metro's $470.
-Nationally, Russell Lea's median monthly mortgage repayments were significantly higher at $3,290 versus the Australian average of $1,863, and median weekly rents were substantially above the national figure of $375.
+The dwelling structure in Russell Lea, as per the latest Census, consisted of 68.2% houses and 31.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
+Home ownership in Russell Lea stood at 38.1%, with the rest being mortgaged (35.9%) or rented (26.0%).
+The median monthly mortgage repayment was $3,290, exceeding Sydney metro's average of $2,427.
+The median weekly rent figure was recorded at $520, compared to Sydney metro's $470.
+Nationally, Russell Lea's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing